juliarock11/juliarock11.github.io/README.md

 ![chart2](https://github.com/juliarock11/juliarock11.github.io/blob/main/chart2.png?raw=true)

 ## Top 20 Cities for Cycling 2019
+This is a map of the top 20 cities for cycling in 2019.
+Data from Wired Magazine, map made by me using Google mymaps.
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1FZ3tMUptcYugGNV8d9zoJYmzPTVLnlY&ehbc=2E312F" width="640" height="480"></iframe>

 ## 9 Biggest St Patrick's Day Parades in the US
+This is a map of the 9 biggest St Patrick's Day Parades in the US in 2025.
+Data from The Irish Road Trip, map made by me with Google mymaps.
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1NFecH6Lmtzh2CcHYAbiF_3YvklrtmC0&ehbc=2E312F" width="640" height="480"></iframe>